confluentinc/examples/ccloud/docs/index.rst

         zookeeper

-3. For example, to view the configuration and log file for KSQL:
+3. For example, to view the configuration and log files for KSQL server:

    .. sourcecode:: bash